hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 	$ cd overlap_spp_macs2/

-### Nanog peaks that overlap between SPP and MACS2
+### Finding the Nanog peaks that overlap between SPP and MACS2

 Before using bedtools to obtain the overlap, we need to combine the information from both replicates using the following 3 steps: